Health Insurance Requirement & U.S. Health Care

 Will my health insurance cover a flu shot?

 Our plan offers preventative care, including flu shots for in-network providers.
-SF State’s Student Health Services offers affordable flu shots periodically during the semester.
+SFSU’s Student Health Services offers affordable flu shots periodically during the semester.

 What do I say when a healthcare provider asks what kind of insurance I have?